+Let's write

 This puppy had already been sold.

+Jes .

-Imagine you are Mary Ann.
-Write a diary entry describing how you could not sleep the night before, and how you felt about having to make a decision about which pet to choose.
+sleep the about wh you are Mary Ann.
+Write a diary entry describing how you could not night before, and how you felt about having to make a decision nich pet to choose.

+Let's write

+Dear Diary Date: